What is a Business Auto Loan?

 You’re legally required to carry insurance for your vehicle(s).
 In most cases, financed vehicles need full tort insurance, which can be expensive.
 Some insurance companies have special pricing for business vehicles.
 Shop around for the best rate before committing to an insurance policy.

 Some auto financing companies offer insurance policies as well.
-In addition, you might save some money paying off the 6- or 12-month insurance premium rather than monthly payments.
+In addition, you might save some money by paying off the 6- or 12-month insurance premium rather than monthly payments.

 Sales Tax